fmusio/TopCoWSubmissions/README.md

 ```

 #### nnDetection
 Create a virtual environment inside the *nnDet* folder and activate it.
-The default name is **.detenv**.
+The default environment name is **.detenv**.
 ```
 cd nnDet
 python3 -m venv .detenv